Arturo Di Modica: Career

-Rockefeller Center Installation (1977)

 In 1977, Di Modica held a major exhibition at Battery Park and invited art critic Hilton Kramer to the show.
 Uninterested, Kramer hung up on Di Modica, prompting Di Modica to illegally drop eight monumental abstract marble sculptures outside Rockefeller Center, blocking Fifth Avenue and drawing the attention of police.
 Upon hearing about the commotion and interested to meet the artist, Mayor Abe Beame arrived and, after receiving a $25 fine, Di Modica was granted permission to temporarily leave the sculptures on exhibit.
 This stunt made the front page of the New York Post the next day.
 All eight sculptures were sold.